fmos/wp-photonav/README.md

     be a pixel value for horizontal displacement or take any one of the following relative values, for which the corresponding pixel value is automatically calculated: center, left or right.
-*   `label` -– If this option is enabled, an overlay will be displayed in the top right corner of the image to inform the user of the additional capabilities.

 Developer remarks
 -----------------